puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 If you select manual updates, make sure you periodically check for updates by using the app's manual update mechanism, if available.
 If you disable updates, periodically check for updates, and distribute them to users.

-If you don’t enable and configure this policy, Edge Update handles available updates as specified by the ‘Update policy override default’ policy.
+If you don’t enable and configure this policy, Microsoft Edge Update handles available updates as specified by the ‘Update policy override default’ policy.

 ### Windows information and settings
 #### Group Policy (ADMX) info